-Beach-fx reaches correspond, approximately, with FDEP range monuments (R-monuments).
-The shoreline extent of the TSP, Alternative 6 from Beach-fx reaches 104 to 116 corresponds to a shoreline length spanning from R-monument R-103.5 to R116.5.
-A description of the TSP is as follows:
+Beach-fx reaches correspond, approximately, with FDEP R monuments.
+The shoreline extent of the Recommended Plan (Alternative 6), from Beach-fx reaches 104 to 116, corresponds to a shoreline length spanning from R monuments R103.5 to R116.5.
+A detailed description of the Recommended Plan is included in the next chapter.